wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * [20191017] Solved eGPU.
 See "eGPU" section below.
 Now X1E is fully complete with everything supported.
 Yea!
 * [20191016] Added "32 bit program" and "repasting guide" section in the resource section.
 Read them.
 * [20191015] It looks like PB10(19A582a) is GM Seed and it is newest.
 My machine works normal on GM...
-* [20191010] ~~Looks like the final version of Catalina has some problems...?
-I will stay on PB10 for a while :P~~
-* [20191008] Welcome to Catalina everyone!
-It's been quite a while for Catalina to get ready.
-* [20191003] Stable direct upgrade to PB10.
-* [20191001] Happy 70th birthday to China!
-Also to my dear dad :)

 ## Instructions
 ### Please read the `Post-Install` section.
 It is long, but really, really helpful.